• Skip to primary navigation

 Uncooked spanakopita spiral

-The assembled spanakopita ready to cook.
+The assembled spiral spinach and feta tart ready to cook

 Cook at gas mark 4, 180oC, 350oF for around 30 minutes.
 As temperatures vary from oven to oven it is a good idea to check regularly to avoid the pastry becoming overcooked or burnt.
 Turn the dish part way through the cooking time to ensure it is cooked evenly.
-For an Aga, place the dish on the grid shelf on the floor of the roasting oven and cook as above.

 Spanakopita spiral